-- A. Imagine School at North Port, Inc. is the legal Florida not-for-profit entity, and shall manage its activities and affairs. - 1.
-Governance of the School will be in accordance with the Bylaws or other organizational documents of the School and as described in the Renewal Application and any amendments in effect at the time this charter is executed.
-The general direction and management of the affairs of the School shall be vested in the Governing Board with a minimum of 5 (five) voting members.
+- A. Sarasota Academy of the Arts, Inc. is the legal Florida not-for-profit entity, and shall manage the School's activities and affairs.
+Voting shall control the organization, and only the Governing Board shall vote.
+The officers shall consist of, at a minimum, a president, a vice president, a treasurer, and a secretary. - 1.
+Governance of the School will be in accordance with the Bylaws or other organizational documents of the School and as described in the Renewal Application.
+The general direction and management of the affairs of the School shall be vested in the Governing Board with a minimum of five (5) members and not to exceed maximum of nine (9) voting members.
 A majority of the voting members of the Governing Board shall constitute a quorum.
 A majority of those members of the Governing Board present shall be necessary to act.
-The Governing Board's primary role will be to set policy, provide financial oversight, annually adopt and maintain an operating budget, exercise continuing
+The Governing Board's primary role will be to set policy, provide financial oversight, annually adopt and maintain an operating budget, exercise continuing oversight over the School's operations, and communicate the vision of the School to community members.
+It shall be the duty of the Governing Board to keep a

-- oversight over the School's operations, and communicate the vision of the School to community members.
-It shall be the duty of the Governing Board to keep a complete record of all its actions and corporate affairs and supervise all officers and agents of the School and to see that their duties are properly performed. - 2.
-The Governing Board must appoint a representative to facilitate parental involvement, provide access to information, assist parents and others with questions and concerns, and resolve disputes.
+- complete record of all its actions and corporate affairs and supervise all officers and agents of the School and to see that their duties are properly performed. - 2.
+The Governing Board must appoint a representative to facilitate parental involvement, provide access to information, assist parents and others with questions and concerns, resolve disputes, including grade challenges, and disputes about disciplinary action taken by the School.
 The representative must reside in the school district in which the charter school is located and may be a Governing Board member, charter school employee, or individual contracted to represent the Governing Board.
 If the Governing Board oversees multiple charter schools in the same school district, the Governing Board must appoint a separate individual representative for each charter school in the District.
 The representative's contact information must be provided annually, in writing, to parents and posted prominently on the charter school's website. - 3.
 The Board shall have at least two public meetings per school year within the District.
 The meetings must be noticed, open, and accessible to the public, and attendees must be provided an opportunity to receive information and provide input regarding the charter school's operations.
 The appointed representative and charter school principal or director, or his or her equivalent, must be physically present at each meeting.
 All meetings and communications involving members of the Governing Board shall be held in compliance with the Florida's Sunshine Law.